spacemeshos/product/transactions.md

 1. Create `TransactionAuthenticationMessage` for the transaction using the input, and get its XDR encoded binary data.
 1. Hash the data using [sha-512](https://en.wikipedia.org/wiki/SHA-2) to create a message digest for signature.
-1. Sign the message digest with the signer, using the signature scheme specified in the given transaction type.
+1. Sign the message digest using the signature scheme specified in the given transaction type and the signer's private key.
 1. Create a `SignedTransaction` and return it XDR binary data.

 ### Notes